NorthcoteHS/10DWEB/2_webFundamentals/modules/1_helloWorld/README.md

 ## Steps

-1. We will often use online resources to help us learn.
-To get started learning HTML, we are going to use [Codecademy](https://www.codecademy.com/learn/learn-html) and [W3Schools](https://www.w3schools.com/html/).

-    - Begin the Codecademy tutorial above, and continue reading until you feel comfortable creating a basic HTML page with the text "Hello, World!"
-    - Use W3Schools to augment your learning and answer questions you might have in the Codecademy course.
+1. Before starting this module, your teacher will ask you to complete some online learning tasks (e.g. Khan Academy or Codecademy).

-2. When you're ready, start by opening Brackets, making a new file (Ctrl-N), and saving it (Ctrl-S) as `helloWorld.html`.
+2. Start this module by opening Brackets, making a new file (Ctrl-N), and saving it (Ctrl-S) as `helloWorld.html`.

     - Brackets will automatically colour and style your code, but only **after** you have saved the file with an appropriate extension (`.html`).

-3. Fill out the basic HTML structure that you learned from the Codecademy tutorials.
+3. Every document has a basic HTML structure, sometimes called the "skeleton".
+You can find an example [here](http://htmlshell.com/) (note, the `meta` and `title` are not necessary, but are good practice).
+Fill out the basic HTML structure for your webpage.

     - Remember, every HTML page must start with `<!DOCTYPE html>` and have an `<html>` section with the a `<head>` and `<body>`.
     - Also remember that each HTML element (like `<html>`, `<head>`, `<body>`) needs a matching close tag when it ends! (`</html>`, etc)